 If at any time I’m running out the door to go to the grocery store, and I ask if he or McKenna would like anything particular.
 John.e’s answer is always the same – broccoli.
 But, Dear Reader, it’s not like, “oh, just broccoli.”
 It’s like, “Broccoli!!!!”
-This one simple word is projected from his lips with such enthusiasm, and is usually accompanied by a cartoon-like nodding of the head, paired with the wide-eyed look of a child on Christmas morning.
+This one simple word is projected from his lips with such enthusiasm.
+It’s usually accompanied by a cartoon-like nodding of the head, paired with the wide-eyed look of a child on Christmas morning.
 Every.
 Single.
 Time.

 So, in an effort to prepare some meals on Sunday for a busy work week, I opted for this Corn and Broccoli Brown Rice Casserole.
 I love to make a few meals on Sunday afternoon that will keep well in the refrigerator and can easily get us through the week.
 A casserole is the perfect dish to reheat a day or two later.

 Speaking of reheating, I have to share this story with you.
 As I said, I prepared this casserole on Sunday afternoon and waited until it had completely cooled.
 I covered the dish well and placed it in the refrigerator.
-On Tuesday, after work, I separated the casserole into two individual-sized Le Creuset baking dishes and placed them onto a baking sheet and into the oven they went.
-That might seem like a lot of food for two people, but I was planning to serve only the casserole to McKenna and John for dinner that night.
+On Monday night, I separated the casserole into two individual-sized baking dishes.
+That might seem like a lot of food for two people, but I wasn’t planning to serve anything else with dinner that night.
 They are generally big eaters, so I knew they could handle it.

-McKenna and I ate our dinner; I cleaned up the dishes and she went off to study.
-I was working on a blog post when it occurred to me that it was a few minutes before 7pm.
+McKenna and I ate our dinner.
+We cleaned up the dishes and she went off to study.
+I had been working on a blog post when I realized it was a few minutes before 7 pm.
 I decided to turn the oven back on to bring up the temperature of John.e’s casserole.
 Well, much to my dismay, the oven was already on.
 I had left the already cooked casserole in the oven for almost two hours!!!

 - 2 cups brown rice, cooked